imvetri/non-von-neumann-designs/README.md

 The bootstrap program does a brute force instruction attack on the connected hardware.
 It builds a visual model within the blinking light.

-"Voice*: it's not that simple.
+*voice*: it's not that simple.
 Do you really know anything that you are talking about?

 The bootstrap program does a brute force instruction attack and builds a knowledge graph.